Swami Sri Yukteswar Giri: The Holy Science

 Sri Yukteswar wrote The Holy Science in 1894.
 In the introduction, he wrote:

 The purpose of this book is to show as clearly as possible that there is an essential unity in all religions; that there is no difference in the truths inculcated by the various faiths; that there is but one method by which the world, both external and internal, has evolved; and that there is but one Goal admitted by all scriptures.

 The work introduced many ideas that were revolutionary for the time – for instance, Sri Yukteswar broke from Hindu tradition in stating that the earth is not in the age of Kali Yuga, but has advanced to Dvapara Yuga.
 His proof was based on a new perspective of the precession of the equinoxes.
 He also introduced the idea that the sun takes a 'star for its dual', and revolves around it in a period of 24,000 years, which accounts for the precession of the equinox.
 Research into this theory is being conducted by the Binary Research Institute, which produced a documentary on the topic titled The Great Year, narrated by James Earl Jones.
-There was an Apple iPhone Application for calculating Sri Yukteswar's calculations.
+There is a Progressive Web App called UCÇ Çync (formerly 'calclock') that displays the Yugas and other aspects of the Great Year as per Sri Yukteswar's calculations.

 The theory of the Sun's binary companion expounded by Sri Yukteswar in The Holy Science has attracted the attention of David Frawley, who has written about it in several of his books.
 According to Frawley, the theory offers a better estimate of the age of Rama and Krishna and other important historical Indian figures than other dating methods, which estimate some of these figures to have lived millions of years ago – belying accepted human history.